Roderick Watkins: Early life

-Watkins was educated at Gresham's School and then took a degree in Philosophy and Composition at Oberlin in the US before studying at the Royal Academy of Music, where he won all of the Academy's main prizes for composition, completed his doctorate and became a Leverhulme Fellow.
+Watkins was educated at Gresham's School, the Oberlin Conservatory in the United States, where he took a degree in Philosophy and Composition, and then at the Royal Academy of Music.
+He won all of the Academy's most important prizes for composition, completed his doctorate, and became a Leverhulme Fellow.
+He also spent a year at the Institute for Research and Coordination in Acoustics and Music in Paris, where he later returned as a research composer.
 His teachers included Hans Werner Henze, Richard Hoffmann, and Paul Patterson.
-He also spent a year at IRCAM in Paris and later returned to IRCAM as a “compositeur en recherche” (research composer).